-Negative keywords can help you reduce costs by making sure your ad shows just to the audience you want.
+Negative keywords can help you make sure your ad only shows on the searches you want.
 Learn more about negative keywords.

-If you sell dog clothes but your business doesn't carry any cat clothes, you can add "cat" as a negative keyword to make sure your ad doesn't appear to people looking for cat clothes., and you can still target searches for “pet clothes.”
+If you sell dog clothes you can target searches for “pet clothes” and add "cat" as a negative keyword to make sure your ad doesn't appear to people looking for cat clothes.

 Where your ads appear